DataFrames - Part 1

 Questions

-• What makes data visualisation simple in Python?
+• What makes data visualisation simple, in Python?

 Objectives

-• Import data set as Pandas dataframe
+• Import a dataset as a Pandas Dataframe

-• Inspect data frame and access data
+• Inspect a Dataframe and access data

 • Produce an overview of data features